Sam Dekker: Personal life

 Dekker has remained a Sheboygan resident throughout his NBA career.
 In November 2016, Dekker purchased a 1,568-square-foot condo on the Sheboygan River for $289,000.

-In May 2017, Dekker became engaged to Olivia Harlan, an ESPN and SEC Network reporter, daughter of NBA announcer Kevin Harlan, and granddaughter of NFL Green Bay Packers Chairman Emeritus Bob Harlan.
+In May 2017, Dekker became engaged to Olivia Harlan, an ESPN and SEC Network reporter, daughter of NBA and NFL announcer Kevin Harlan, and granddaughter of NFL Green Bay Packers Chairman Emeritus Bob Harlan.
 The two were married on July 14, 2018.
 In 2022, they welcomed their first child.

+Dekker's cousin, Zack Annexstad, is an American football quarterback who had a brief stint for the Tampa Bay Buccaneers in 2024.

 National team career

 In Summer 2012, Dekker was on the under-18 United States national team that defeated Brazil for the gold medal in the FIBA Americas championship, but his play was limited due to an injury.